DataDog/integrations-core/mysql/README.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-The Agent needs a few permissions to collect metrics.
-Grant its user ONLY the following permissions:
+The Agent needs a few privileges to collect metrics.
+Grant its user ONLY the following privileges:

 ```
 mysql> GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;